k21971/EvilHack/doc/evilhack-changelog.md

 - More 'merge various skills'
 - Rangers gain broadsword skill
 - Revert 'Allow helm of speed to be made of more materials'
+- Wearing a helm of telepathy can focus psychic attacks, tweak to ESP object property